-Trial clinicians will conduct the following tests before prescribing the trial medications for clinical monitoring and safety purposes (these are separate from the blood tests collected at study visits):
+Trial clinicians should conduct the following tests before prescribing the trial medications for clinical monitoring and safety purposes (these are separate from the blood tests collected at study visits, but the research blood tests can be made available to trial clinicians upon request, and the below caveats apply):

 - 1. Lithium group only pre-lithium work up blood tests: Renal function, thyroid function, full blood count, serum calcium (required for trial clinicians to conduct in all participants unless these tests were conducted recently enough in their clinical opinion).
+Trial clinicians should document in the patients' medical records the dates of the blood tests they are reviewing.
 After prescribing lithium, it is recommended that the dose is adjusted to achieve a serum-lithium concentration of 0.4-1.0mmol/litre 12 hours after a dose on days 4-7 of treatment, then every week until dosage has remained constant for 4 weeks aiming for an optimal therapeutic plasma level of 0.6-1.0 mmol/l. - 2.
 Quetiapine group only baseline blood tests for FBC, blood lipids, plasma glucose, LFTs, CPK, and TFTs (recommended but not essential for trial clinicians to conduct) - 3.
 Both lithium and quetiapine: ECG should be conducted by trial clinicians if clinically indicated (recommended for patients who have risk factors for, or existing cardiovascular disease) unless conducted recently enough in the clinical opinion of the trial clinician - 4.
 Weight (including BMI and waist circumference if possible) and blood pressure (recommended but not essential for trial clinicians to conduct)